-This course is offered in an accelerated 8-week online format (asynchronously).
-However, even though there is no virtual class meeting (Zoom, etc), please note that this is not a self-paced course, the class schedule is strictly followed.
+This 5-week course is offered in a compressed time frame which requires you to dedicate 15 to 20 hours per week to course work.
+Please note that this is not a self-paced course, the class schedule is strictly followed.
 Students are expected to complete all tasks and assignments on time and on one's own, as all work in this course will be completed online.
-All activities are asynchronous activities, but be aware of the due dates as this course is NOT self-paced.
+There are no synchronous activities, but be aware of the due dates as this course is NOT self-paced.
 All interactions will be through the Laulima course site.